zolaeo/game-test/README.md

 [Feature 2]: Describe another key aspect that sets your game apart.
 [Feature 3]: Briefly explain a third feature to intrigue the players.

-Download the game installer from GitHub.
-Run the installer " Test.EXE " and follow the on-screen instructions.
-Choose the installation directory and complete the installation process.
-Support:
-For any technical issues, suggestions, or feedback, please contact our support team at First Blood.
+For any technical issues, suggestions, or feedback, please contact our support team at FirstBlood@gmail.com.

 Credits:
 We want to express our gratitude to the talented individuals whose work helped shape this game.